 The initial display shows the search parameters of the given search as recorded in the result xml file.
-This view can be recalled by pressing the 'I' button.
-Selecting the 'Modifications' button below will display a list of statistics on the run: number of identified
+This view can be recalled by pressing the 'l' button.
+Selecting the 'Modifications' button below will display a list of statistics on the run: number of identified spectra, number of modifications and modifications searched for.